helenzhou6/FAC-Notes/precourse.markdown

 * Nodes also have `previousSibling` and `nextSibling` properties that allow one to slide sideways on the DOM tree.
 * `parentNode` - returns the node that encloses the current node.
 * NB: `firstChild`, `lastChild`, `previousSibling`, `nextSibling`, and `parentNode` return `null` if there so no such child/sibling/parent node. `childNodes` array is of length zero if there are no child nodes.

+#### Manipulating the DOM
+* Simplest way is to change the DOM is to assign some HTML to an element's `innerHTML` property.
+E.g. `element.innerHTML = 'Hello<br>World'` BUT DO NOT USE
+* Every node has a method `removeChild` that takes as an argument the node that is to be destroyed.
+Note that this method needs to be called on the offending node's parent.
+E.g. `node1.removeChild(node2)` - where node1 is the parent node and node 2 is a child within node 1.
+* Nodes may be added as children of another node with the `node1.appendChild(node2)` method.
+This method is called on the new parent and takes the child as its argument.
+If the child you are appending is an existing element in the DOM, it will be automatically removed from its existing location.
+Any grandchildren will follow the child.
+* Creating a new text node is easy, use just call `document.createTextNode('hello')` (then use `appendChild` to add to DOM)
+* New elements are created by calling `document.createElement('SPAN')` with the argument being the element's HTML tag name.
+(Use `appendChild` to add to DOM)